 Get to know the mountains and the plains, the rivers, trees, bushes, flowers, insects, fish and birds.
 Listen to their song… Pay attention!

 Depending on the season of the year and the attention of the pilgrims, different fruits can be found along the caminho: blackberries, oranges, apples, figs, medronhos, pine nuts, grapes… Just taste, ask for permission and share your fruit with other pilgrims.
 Take the peel, husks and shells with you and put them in the bin.
 One orange peel is biodegradable, a hundred are bio-unpleasant.

 Helping, sharing, accepting help, are actions that can make a difference between getting up or giving up.
 Change the old saying “every man for himself” to

-“save whoever you can”, be a really good human being.
+“save whoever you can”, and be a good human being.